Is it worth insulating your garage? It depends. Get the scoop in this comprehensive guide.

-Many homes actually have hidden attics and spaces—like garages—that have lived uninsulated the entire life of the house.
+Many homes actually have hidden attics and spaces—like garages—that have remained uninsulated the entire life of the house.

-And some attached garages were built years ago under different building codes with very little insulation—or no insulation at all.
+And some attached garages were built years ago under older building codes with very little insulation materials—or no insulation at all.
+This can make your house super uncomfortable.
 (Ask our writers how they know.)